usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 to collect online applications on the third-party contractor’s website for placement on a waitlist for housing, the public housing authority must ensure that this content is accessible.

-133 See, e.g., §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.
-134 See § 35.130(b)(1)(ii) (prohibiting discrimination through a contractual, licensing, or other arrangement that would provide an aid, benefit, or service to a qualified individual with a disability that is not equal to that afforded others).

 The Department has added language to the third-party posted exception in § 35.201(c) to make clear that the exception does not apply where a third party is posting on behalf